Anagha778/team-profile-generator/readme.md

  * Unit tests can be run using command npm run test.

 ## Validations
-* Mandatory fields - Name, d, email id, office no
+* Mandatory fields - Name, id, email id, office no
 * Office no can be accepted in the formats - (123) 456-7890, (123)456-7890, 123-456-7890,
 1234567890
 * Email id should have @ symbol (e.g. abc@test.com)